magicabook/BatchDocking--Automated_Workflow_Based_on_AutoDock-GPU/README.md

 4. Run `change_smi.py`.
 The program will automatically read all `.txt` files in the **ligand_smi** directory, extract each molecule, and save them individually in the **ligand_smi_single** directory.
 Later, the program will convert all small molecules in **ligand_smi_single** to the `.pdb` format, add hydrogens, assign G charges, and perform conformational energy minimization according to the GAFF force field.<br>
 5. Run `change_pdb.py`.
 The program will automatically convert all small molecules in the **ligand_pdb** directory to `.pdbqt` format and set them as ligands; this process relies on a submodule of ADT.<br>
 6. Run `dock.py`.
 The program will automatically perform docking for each protein–small molecule pair and save the best (lowest) binding free energy into a `.csv` file.
 You can customize the `.csv` file name in the development environment; interactive features for custom naming will be added in future updates.<br>
+7. Run `run_all.py`.
+Run 4 ~ 6 all process.<br>
-7. In the **result_dlg** directory, directories named after your proteins will be created, each containing the docking result files for that protein with every small molecule.<br>
+8. In the **result_dlg** directory, directories named after your proteins will be created, each containing the docking result files for that protein with every small molecule.<br>
-8. The **result_csv** directory will store the best binding free energy data for all docking sessions, which you can use to identify potential drug-like compounds.<br>
+9. The **result_csv** directory will store the best binding free energy data for all docking sessions, which you can use to identify potential drug-like compounds.<br>

 ## Future Development Directions:
 1. **Automatic Initialization:** Including directory checks and dependency downloads, so users can start without manually adjusting the working directory or downloading Python libraries.<br>